Interpolation sort: Algorithm

-Interpolation sort is a sorting algorithm that uses an interpolation formula to divide and conquer.
-The method uses an array of record bucket lengths corresponding to the original number column.
+Interpolation sort uses an array of record bucket lengths corresponding to the original number column.
 The array prevents the space complexity from becoming $O(n^ 2)$ due to memory stacking.
 The segmentation record of the length array can using secondary function dynamically declare and delete the memory space of the array.
 The space complexity required to control the recursive program is $O(3n)$.
 Contains a two-dimensional array of dynamically allocated memories and an array of record lengths.
 However the execution complexity can still be maintained as an efficient sorting method of $O(n + k)$.

-Array of dynamically allocated memory can be implemented by linked list, stack, queue, associative array, tree structure, etc. An array object such as JavaScript is applicable.
-The difference in data structure is related to the speed of data access and thus the time required for sorting.When the values in the ordered array are uniformly distributed approximately the arithmetic progression, the linear time of interpolation sort ordering is $O(n)$.
+The array of dynamically allocated memory can be implemented using an array object (such as in JavaScript) or more basically via a linked list, stack, queue, associative array, or tree structure.
+The type of data structure affects the speed of data access and thus the sorting time.
+When the values in the ordered array are uniformly distributed in an arithmetic progression, the order of interpolation sort is linear time, $O(n)$.